JulienSiems/juliensiems.github.io/index.md

 I am a Ph.D. student at the University of Freiburg supervised by Prof. Frank Hutter.

-After finishing my Masters in Freiburg, I gained diverse experience at
+After finishing my Masters in Freiburg in 2020, I was an Applied Science Intern at AWS Berlin working on Neural Network Pruning, I worked on Bayesian Optimization for combinatorial auctions at the University of Zurich, did research into numerical optimization for inverse problems at TU Munich and worked as a Machine Learning Researcher at Merantix Momentum on Interpretable Machine Learning.

 ## Research Interests

-- **Interpretability:** image recognition, image generation, video captioning
+- **Interpretability:** Generalized Additive Models, Concurvity
-- **In-Context Learning:** meta-learning, incremental learning, transfer learning
+- **In-Context Learning:** Mechanistic Interpretability

 ## News